Ri-Dearg/corona-tales/README.md

         - Post anonymously without logging in, but cannot like stories
         - Choose from a range of colors for the post
         - Text limit of 40,000 characters
+        - Card colors can be previewed on the select dropdown by hover, or holding on mobile
     - Story Display
         - Featured stories displayed above others after passing a set number of likes
         - Stories are ordered chronologically by a millisecond timestamp, and converted to a readable date